 At an enterprise level, an ecommerce store is expected to be the product of a careful (and expensive, if necessary) design process.
 The technical underpinnings are thus assumed to be rock-solid and capable of handling huge levels of traffic, and the slightest slowdown or period of downtime will make an enterprise store look incompetent or indifferent.

-Consequently, investment in high-quality cloud hosting is near-mandatory: Shopify Plus and Magento are popular choices because they provide enterprise-level scalability, with the former being more consistent owing to its compete focus on the cloud and the latter being more configurable.
+Consequently, investment in high-quality cloud hosting is near-mandatory: Shopify Plus and Magento are popular choices because they provide enterprise-level scalability, with the former being more consistent owing to its complete focus on the cloud and the latter being more configurable.
 Regardless of the specific service chosen, performance must be assured.

 Standing out from the competition